Montrose, Houston: Public schools

 In the 1970s Lincoln Junior-Senior High School, established in 1966, was the zoned secondary school for a portion of Montrose.
 Thorne and Reinert wrote that HISD officials at the time called it "the most successfully integrated school in the city."

 Private schools

-The Annunciation Orthodox School and The Harris School are located in Montrose.
+The Annunciation Orthodox School is located in Montrose.
 The Kinkaid School was located in the Neartown area until 1957 when the school moved to Piney Point Village.
+The Harris School was located in Montrose.